GabrielU3/Database-Cellphone-Enterprise/README.txt

 main_database.sql: Contains the main SQL for implementing the created database

-triggers.sql: Contains some triggers created for better database functioning
+triggers.sql: Contains some stored procedures(functions), triggers and views created for better database functioning

 inserts.sql: Contains some inserts created to test the operation of the database